dsccommunity/ActiveDirectoryDsc/README.md

 * **DomainController**: An existing Active Directory domain controller used to perform the operation (optional).
 * **Credential**: User account credentials used to perform the operation (optional).

-## **xADRequestODJ**
+## **xADDomainJoinFile**
-The xADRequestODJ DSC resource will create a computer account in an Active Directory domain and generate an Offline Domain Join request file for it.
+The xADDomainJoinFile DSC resource will create a computer account in an Active Directory domain and generate an Offline Domain Join request file for it.
 For more information on Offline Domain Join, please see [this page].(https://technet.microsoft.com/en-us/library/offline-domain-join-djoin-step-by-step(v=ws.10).aspx).
 ODJ request file will only be created if the computer account does not already exist in the AD domain.
 * **Description**: The name of the domain that will contain the computer account to ODJ.